Adarsh321123/Jetpack-Joyride/README.md

 - a list of your team members (and their roles if decided)
 - a "concept statement" of your game ("your game in a tweet")

-Title: Pong++
+Title: Jetpack Joyride

 Team Members: Adarsh Kumarappan, Dhruv Sheth, Rayhan Zirvi

 We do not have discrete roles for each person, but please see the sections below to see how we assigned the features to each person.

-Concept: We will take the traditional game of 2 player pong and add new features such as an AI enemy and sound effects.
+Concept: We will be replicating the popular Jetpack Joyride game with some changes.

 ## Section 1: Gameplay
 This section should address simple questions about how your game works: